sguldemond/passport_reading/README.md

 The face image is located in DG2 (DG is short for Data Group), corrosponding with tag '75', more info about this can be found at ICAO Doc 9303.
 It is formatted in JPEG2000 (jp2), so in order to use it properly it should be converted to another format like jpg or png.

-The pypassport module provides some code thats shows how to do this, but in order for this to work some libraries have to installed first.
+The pypassport module provides some code thats shows how to do this, but in order for this to work some libraries have to be installed first.

-First install [JasPer](http://www.ece.uvic.ca/~frodo/jasper/), this used by GraphicsMagick and handles JPEG2000 files It is available [here](https://github.com/mdadams/jasper), but I had trouble building it from here.
+First install [JasPer](http://www.ece.uvic.ca/~frodo/jasper/), this is used by GraphicsMagick and handles JPEG2000 files It is available [here](https://github.com/mdadams/jasper), but the build and install process is quite unfriendly.
+I ended up with the following process:

 ```
 $ git clone https://github.com/xorgy/graphicsmagick // this is a large download, but couldn't get it working otherwise